 Run-time resources

 Several resource types can be embedded in the assembly by using the Resources facility in Visual Studio, but many Add-ins also require external resources at run time, such as images for ribbon buttons, custom icon files, configuration files or documentation files.
 These are typically kept in a sub-folder relative to the installed location of the DLL, and installed with the DLL.
-This location can be derived at run time by reading the location of the currentlyexecuting assembly.
+This location can be derived at run time by reading the location of the currently

+Mindjet for Windows API

+executing assembly.

 6.3 Development Tutorial